 Most importantly, the current spotlight on employment has raised the urgency to implement long-awaited transformations to the way we live, work and learn.
 This is a chance to repair persistent cracks related to inclusion, equality and social protection, that have been exposed by the current crisis.
 It is also a tremendous opportunity to prepare for the accelerated changes in technology, demographics and environment that are now in sharper focus than ever.

-New jobs and forms of work are being created while old ones disappear.
+New jobs and ways of working are being created while old ones disappear.
 The fourth industrial revolution, including the rapid uptake of advanced technologies, is transforming the mix of skills required from the workforce.
 Advances in science and technology and new pressures, such as climate change, are creating new fields and industries that require workers, whilst other industries see inevitable decline.
 In the meantime, traditional institutions and approaches to learning remain outdated, despite incredible advances in the science and tools available to improve and accelerate the way we prepare future generations.

 It is time to take action to prepare for these impending realities; to orient our workers and future workers towards the opportunities of the 21st century.
 This year, the world has learned the importance of planning and resilience.
 Let’s turn those lessons into practice.
 And let’s act while the lessons are fresh in our minds.